Michael F. Adams

-Michael Fred Adams (born March 25, 1948) is an American former political staffer, educator, and academic administrator.
+Michael Fred Adams (March 25, 1948 – January 25, 2026) was an American political staffer, educator, and academic administrator.

 Born in Montgomery, Alabama, Adams began his career as a staffer for Senate minority leader Howard Baker, including three years as Baker's chief of staff.
 After an unsuccessful run for the House of Representatives in 1980, he worked as a senior advisor to Governor of Tennessee Lamar Alexander.
 His first foray into academia was as a professor and the vice president for university affairs at Pepperdine University, where he remained until 1989.
 That year, he took the presidency of Centre College in Danville, Kentucky, which he held until 1997.
 At Centre, he added several degree programs, completed a $60 million fundraiser, renovated and improved many buildings on campus, and tripled the school's endowment.
 He applied for the presidency of the University of Georgia (UGA) on the last day to apply and was ultimately selected for the job.
 He was announced as UGA's twenty-first president in June 1997 and took office that September.

-Adams' presidency at UGA was not without controversy.
+Adams's presidency at UGA was not without controversy.
 Shortly into his term, he reduced the number of senior vice presidents from seven to three and his own expenses prompted an audit.
-His disagreement with athletic director Vince Dooley and Adams' subsequent refusal to extend Dooley's contract was unpopular among many.
+His disagreement with athletic director Vince Dooley and Adams's subsequent refusal to extend Dooley's contract was unpopular among many.
 A poll among faculty from the largest of the university's colleges also showed that a majority of that college's faculty lacked confidence in his administration.
 His presidency saw significant growth for the university, however; enrollment grew to 35,000 students and the endowment nearly tripled.
 Five new colleges were created, and UGA athletics won nineteen national championships and saw their revenue nearly quadruple.
 He resigned as UGA president in May 2012 and left office in July 2013.
 He was later named chancellor at Pepperdine, a position he held from August 2015 to July 2018.

 Early life and education

 Michael Fred Adams was born on March 25, 1948, in Montgomery, Alabama, to Jean and Hubert Adams.
 He was raised Christian as a member of the Church of Christ.
-In his youth, he moved with his family to Atlanta, Albany, and Macon, Georgia, and then to Chattanooga, Tennessee, following his father's work at Kraft Foods Inc., graduating from Chattanooga High School.
-He married Mary Lynn Ethridge on June 7, 1969, in Union City, Tennessee, with whom he has two children.
+In his youth, he moved with his family to Atlanta, Albany, and Macon, Georgia, and then to Chattanooga, Tennessee, following his father's work at Kraft Foods Inc..
+He graduated from Chattanooga High School.

 Adams was the first member of his family to attend college.
 He attended David Lipscomb College—now Lipscomb University—for his undergraduate studies, graduating magna cum laude with a degree in speech and history in 1970.
 Afterward, he earned a Master of Arts in communication research methodologies and a Doctorate in communications, both with a concentration in educational administration, from Ohio State University in 1971 and 1973, respectively.
 After graduating from Ohio State, where he was named a University Fellow, he completed a postdoc at Oxford University.